uholeschak/ediabaslib/docs/AdapterTypes.md

 Do not use adapters with fake FT232R chip, there are communication problems!
 * _ELM327_: ELM327 based Bluetooth and WiFi adapters.
 Recommended ELM327 versions are 1.4b, 1.5 and origin 2.1, which are based on PIC18F25K80 processor (no MCP2515 chip).
 Only D-CAN is supported (BMW vehicles starting from 3/2007).
-There are fake PIC18F25K80 processors with version 1.5, these will not work!
+There are fake PIC18F25K80 processors with version 1.5, these will not work!.
+ARM based adapters are in most cases not 100% ELM327 compatible.
+The adapter manufacturer must explicitly state, that the adapter is Deep OBD compatible.
 * _Custom_: Custom [Bluetooth D-CAN/K-Line adapter](Build_Bluetooth_D-CAN_adapter.md).
 * _Deep OBD_: Bluetooth and WiFi adapters with [Replacement firmware for ELM327](Replacement_firmware_for_ELM327.md).
 For _BMW-DS2_ vehicles an OBD II Pin 7+8 connection in the adapter is required!